 The City of Strongsville has nearly 200 employers within its four business parks and these businesses alone account for approximately 53% of the City's total income tax collection.
-The Plan recommends that the City enhance its business parks and continue to market them as a desirable location to do business.
+The Plan recommends that the City enhance its business parks and continue to market them as desirable locations to do business.